BACKSTAGE WITH HUDSON POWDER COMPANY

 Easier to Write.
 Harder to Share.

-“— you know, it's just so vulnerable in those moments.
+“It's just so vulnerable in those moments.
 And whatever the situation is, if you wrote it about someone, you always think, ‘how would they feel if they heard these words?’”

-“— writing a song is so beautiful and creating something out of nothing is just gorgeous.”
+“Writing a song is so beautiful and creating something out of nothing is just gorgeous.”

 REMINISCING (AND LAUGHING) ABOUT THE START.